Clear and trackable delivery Real guarantees on every order Fast help when you need it

 4. The upgrade for two — PawHut 2-Tier Outdoor Bunny Hutch · £165.40

-136 x 50 x 93 cm — the first hutch here that starts to feel like a proper home for a bonded rabbit pair rather than one lonely lop.
-Two full-size tiers, no-leak slide-out trays on each level (underrated detail; if you've ever cleaned a fixed-floor hutch, you'll know), and a weatherproof locking roof.
-The metal-wire reinforced fir frame is the kind of overbuild that pays off in year three, when a lesser hutch has started to sag and this one still holds square.
+At 136 x 50 x 93 cm this is the first hutch here that feels like a proper home for a bonded rabbit pair rather than one lonely lop.
+Two full-size tiers, no-leak slide-out trays on each level (underrated — if you've ever cleaned a fixed-floor hutch, you'll know), and a weatherproof locking roof.
+The metal-wire reinforced fir frame is the overbuild that pays off in year three, when lesser hutches have started to sag and this one still holds square.
+Two catches: at 136 cm it eats a chunk of any UK garden — measure first — and it's heavy once assembled, with no wheels, so position it where you want it to stay.

-• Cons: 136 cm footprint, no wheels, heavier assembly.
+• Cons: 136 cm footprint, no wheels, heavy assembly.

-• Best for: a bonded rabbit pair or a serious guinea pig herd in a garden with 1.5 m of continuous ground to give.
+• Best for: a bonded rabbit pair or a serious guinea pig herd, in a garden with 1.5 m of continuous ground to give.

 5. The British-weather premium pick — Two-Tier Wooden Pet Hutch with Rain Cover and Wheels · £233.99

-This is the one I'd buy if I could get away with it.
+The one I'd buy if I could get away with it.
 Two-tier ramp design, solid fir with water-resistant paint, pull-out trays on both levels, and — critically — a rain cover plus four wheels.
-The wheels sound like a gimmick until you've tried to shift a soaked, occupied hutch across a lawn in October to get it under a bit of eaves cover.
+Wheels sound like a gimmick until you've tried to shift a soaked, occupied hutch across a lawn in October to get it under eaves cover.
 Then they're the reason you don't hate your life.
+The white finish looks smart in a small garden, though it wants a wipe-down every couple of months to stay that way in a British climate.
+At £234 you're paying premium money for a plywood-and-fir build, so it's best of what's here, not a lifetime piece.

 • Pros: wheels, rain cover, water-resistant paint, pull-out trays each level, sharp white finish.